MrNewcity/Expanse/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 For the full license, see LICENSE or http://www.gnu.org/licenses/gpl-3.0.html

+# Contribution
+If you'd like to add a localization, hopefully you can do that (update this).

+# Contact
+Discord: mrnewcity#6216